BasicsHome and Search

 Clitherow of Boston House

 Sources & MoreThey Said

 Home -> Property Intro -> Section 8 -> Next Section | Previous Section

-Numbers 86 - 97 High Street, New BrentfordThis section of the High Street, from the eastern boundary of New Brentford to Catherine Wheel Yard is on the south side of the High Street, opposite the Half Acre and includes the Black Boy & Still and Catherine Wheel PH, a butchers shop for over 90 years and an undertakers.
+Numbers 86 - 97 High Street, New BrentfordThis section of the High Street, from the eastern boundary of New Brentford to Catherine Wheel Yard, is on the south side of the High Street, opposite the Half Acre and includes two long-standing pubs, the Black Boy & Still and Catherine Wheel, also a butchers shop (over 90 years) and an undertakers.